Five Warnings in Hebrew, Part 5

-So don’t come short of the grace of God.
+So, don’t come short of the grace of God.
 By failing to appropriate God’s grace.
-(Rebound and Faith Rest Drill) Don’t let a root of bitterness springing up and cause trouble, and defile many by Cheating on God and murmuring with bitterness in your heart and with your tongue.
-And don’t allow immoral or Godless actions to occur through open contempt of what is our responsibility and our privilege.
+Recall to mind and apply – (Rebound and Faith Rest Drill).
+Don’t let a root of bitterness spring up and cause trouble, and defile many by Cheating on God, and murmuring with bitterness in your heart and with your tongue.
+And don’t allow immoral or Godless actions to occur, through open contempt of what is our responsibility and our privilege.

-Now let’s focus on Verse 17.
-Esau represents here a covenant son.
+Now, let’s focus on Verse 17.
+Esau represents a covenant son here.
 This is essential for us to realize, or we will miss the point of the illustration.

 The Mosaic Law defines the policy for client nation Israel (both spiritual and temporal policy).
-This is the one conditional covenant.
+This is the one conditional Covenant.

-5. The new covenant defines the restoration of the client nation Israel at the Second Advent and its millennial modus operandi.
+The New Covenant defines the restoration of the client nation Israel at the Second Advent and its millennial modus operandi.
 Jer 31:31-34.
 This part of the contract and is not operational until the Second Advent.

 Even though the people covenant was going to be passed down to Esau, he rejected it on the basis of his continued negative appropriation of God’s Grace.
 This decision was irrevocable, because he remained in a negative state of seeking God first.
 Even though he later sought to change the decision with tears, Esau was regretting what he realized he lost personally.
 He saw a loss for himself vs. loss of God’s will and plan for the Jewish Race.

-Now, Salvation is not in view here as it has not been in view anywhere beyond the first warning, but eligibility for blessing is in view.
-In Hebrews 10:26 we found that the willful sin will bring temporal judgments upon the person who commits it.
+Now, Salvation is not in view here, as it has not been in view anywhere beyond the first warning, but eligibility for blessing is in view.
+In Heb 10:26, we found that the willful sin will bring temporal judgments upon the person who commits it.
 Now the added truth is stated here that this decision of sinning willfully is an irrevocable decision.